-PERPendicular

-This is an OSNAP point that allows you to begin or end a line perpendicular to another line.
-The symbol for it is the standard mathematical symbol for a perpendicular (90°) angle, as illustrated in Figure 1.40.
+PERPendicular is an OSNAP point that allows you to begin or end a line perpendicular to another line.
+The symbol for it is the standard mathematical symbol for a perpendicular (90°) angle, as illustrated in Figure 1.37.

 These are the six fundamental OSNAP points we mention for now.
-There are others of course, such as Node, Extension, Insertion, Tangent, Nearest, Apparent Intersection, and Parallel, but those are used far less often, and with the exception of Near and Node, they are not discussed in detail.
+There are others of course, such as Node, Extension, Insertion, Tangent, Nearest, Apparent Intersection, and Parallel, but those are used far less often; and with the exception of Tangent, Nearest, and Node (covered in upcoming chapters), they are not discussed.

-So how do you use the OSNAPs that we developed so far?
+So how do you use the OSNAPs that we have developed so far?
 There are two methods.
-The first is to type in the OSNAP point as you need it.
+The first is to type in the OSNAP point as you need it (only the capitalized part needs to be typed in: END, MID, etc.).
 For example, draw a line.
 Then, begin drawing another line, but before clicking to place it, type in end and press Enter.
 AutoCAD adds the word of, at which point you need to move the cursor to roughly the end of the first line.
 The snap marker for endpoint (a square) appears, along with a tool tip stating what it is.
 Click to place the line; now your new line is precisely attached to the first line.

 In the same manner, try out all the other snap points mentioned (draw a few circles to practice Quad and Center).
 In all cases, begin by typing line, then one of the snap points, followed by Enter.
-Then bring the mouse cursor to the approximate location of that point and click.
+Next, bring the mouse cursor to the approximate location of that point and click.